LouiseWats/flower-cafe-and-shop/README.md

 The passwords are encrypted using the BCRYPT method, which uses the Blowfish algorithm to create hashes for each password.
 Furthermore, I have used PHPMailer to create a secure path for sending emails by using PHP code.

+The website is deployed with Heroku.
+However there is no added SQL database, so the login and register functions will not work properly.